Thirteen figurative Attic vases from the Astarita Room

 This is also true in the scenes portraying the gods that encounter man’s life.
 For example, one may ﬁnd a prevalence given to the feminine world in the episode with Poseidon and Amymone.
 Amymone is one of the daughters of Danaus, with whom Poseidon had a son after he saved her from the pitfalls of a satire, resulting in a gushing spring.
 This scene can be found in the crater calyx that belongs to the Monaco Group 2388 [The Group of Munich 2388] (350 BC-325 AD).
 Furthermore, one may ﬁnd a noteworthy crater made by the Painter of the Phiale that depicts men and women dancing.
 In addition, this gallery features two klixes, (inv.
 35262) the ﬁrst of which depicts a sacriﬁce on an altar of a pelike made by the Painter of Peleo, and the second is from Aison, both depicting a farewell of a young man.
 Both of which can be dated back to 430 BC.
 Lastly, one may ﬁnd an athlete that is tending to ablutions after the fatigues of the contest, which is represented by the Painter of the Frontal Warrior from approximately 400 BC.

-The Associate Patrons are excited to adopt this as their second restoration project.
-Donations and commitments to date = $11,799.00.
+The Associate Patrons are excited to have completed their second restoration project.

 State of Preservation: